-With a number of cyber security focused agencies within the Australian government, it’s encouraging to see that we have adopted a cyber security strategy as a country.
+Cybercrime in Australia is an ongoing issue.
+However, with a number of cyber security focused agencies within the Australian government, it’s encouraging to see that we have adopted a cyber security strategy as a country.
 Most importantly, it shows that government agencies are learning to keep up with the modern cyber world; which inevitably means increasing cyber security and working to prevent attacks.

 Likewise, many government agencies have developed their own internal cyber security strategy.
 That is to say, how they will work within the cyber security environment to provide optimal services and security.